mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 Same as Near Following (`~>`) except there are no constraints on how far apart the words can be.

 `cheese > cake` will match any text where `"cheese"` precedes `"cake"` in a given field.

+## Score boosting

+Wildcard, fuzzy match and exact match search terms can have their resulting scores boosted by adding `^n` after them.
+For example, `wild^2` will boost matches of "wild" by 2x.

 ## Escaping search text